Rohinton Fali Nariman: Early life and education

-Legal career
+Career

 Nariman joined the Bar as an advocate in 1979.
-Times of India has placed him among top ten lawyers of his time.
-After his year at Harvard, he practised Maritime Law in New York at Haight, Gardner, Poor & Havens for a year.
+The Times of India placed him among the top ten lawyers of his time.
+After his year at Harvard, he practised maritime law in New York at Haight, Gardner, Poor & Havens for a year.

-He has been designated as a Senior Advocate at the Supreme Court of India from 15 December 1993 at the young age of 37.
-While appointing him Chief Justice Venkatachalaiah amended the rules as Nariman was of 37 years and the minimum age for being made a senior in the Supreme Court was 45.
+He was designated as a senior advocate at the Supreme Court of India from 15 December 1993 at the young age of 37.
+While appointing him Chief Justice Manepalli Narayana Rao Venkatachaliah amended the rules as Nariman was of 37 years old and the minimum age for being made a senior in the Supreme Court was 45.

 He has been practising law for the last 30 years and has more than 500 reported Supreme Court judgments to his credit.
 He is an expert in Comparative Constitutional Law and Civil Law.
 He has argued numerous cases, including the constitutional bench judgments of P.A.
 Inamdar v.
 State of Maharashtra and State of Punjab v.
 Devans Modern Breweries Ltd.

-One of Mr. Nariman's latest cases, Enercon (India) Ltd. v.
-Enercon GMBH, Civil Appeal No. 2086 of 2014, has clarified the arbitration law on the seat/venue dichotomy.
+In a case he argued, Enercon (India) Ltd. v.
+Enercon GMBH, Civil Appeal No. 2086 of 2014, Nariman has clarified the arbitration law on the seat/venue dichotomy.
 Khoday Distilleries Ltd. v.
-Scotch Whisky Assn., (2008) 10 SCC 723 is a landmark case in trademark law wherein the arguments of Mr. Nariman that the class of buyer may be relevant to the determination of a passing off action and it is not always the test of the prudent man which would apply was accepted.
+Scotch Whisky Assn., (2008) 10 SCC 723 is a landmark case in trademark law wherein the arguments of Nariman that the class of buyer may be relevant to the determination of a passing off action and it is not always the test of the prudent man which would apply was accepted.

 He has argued the cases for theatre artist Vijay Tendulkar and the controversy-marred play Sakharam Binder.
 He claims that these two cases have been the turning points of his life.
 He has handled the high-profile case of gas sharing between the Reliance Industries Limited (led by Mukesh Ambani) and Anil Dhirubhai Ambani Group (which is led by Anil Ambani).

 He has set up the Supreme Court Lawyers Welfare Trust which works for the welfare of lawyers and encourages young talent.

 Solicitor General

-Nariman was of 55 years of age when he was appointed the Solicitor General of India.
+Nariman was of 55 years old when he was appointed the Solicitor General of India.